open5e/open5e/source/monsters/monsters_a-z/H/hags/sea-hag.rst

 **Horrific
 Appearance**: Any humanoid that starts its turn within 30 feet of the hag and can see the hag's true form must make a DC 11 Wisdom saving throw.
-On a failed save, the creature is frightened for 1 minute.
+On a failed save, the creature is :ref:`srd:frightened` for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, with disadvantage if the hag is within line of sight, ending the effect on itself on a success.
 If a creature's saving throw is successful or